 With the question clearly defined and your measurement priorities established, now it’s time to collect your data.
-As you collect and organize your data, remember to keep these important points in mind:
+As you manage and organize your data, remember to keep these essential points in mind:

-Before collecting new data, determine what information could be collected from existing databases or sources.
+- Before collecting new data, determine what information you could gather from existing databases or sources.

-Determine in advance a storage and file naming system to help all team members collaborate.
+- Determine a storage and file naming system to help all team members collaborate in advance.
 This process saves time and prevents team members from collecting the same information twice.

-Keep the collected data organized with a log of collection date and add any source notes as you go along.
+- Keep the collected data organized with a log of collection dates, and add any source notes as you go along.

 Step 4: Analyze the data

-Once you’ve collected the right data to answer your Step 1 question, it’s time to conduct a deeper analysis.
+Once you’ve collected the correct data to answer your Step 1 question, it’s time to conduct a deeper analysis.
 Find relationships, identify trends, sort and filter your data according to variables.
-As you analyze the data you will find that you have the exact data you need.
+As you analyze the data, you will find the exact data you need.